ezefranca/watchpresenter/README.md

 Ezequiel França – [@ezefranca](https://twitter.com/ezefranca) – ezequiel.ifsp@gmail.com

-Distributed under the Apache license.
+Distributed under the MIT license.
 See ``LICENSE`` for more information.